Programme

 Key findings

-• The Life in the UK index now provides two years of robust evidence about what life is like for people across the country.
-The average person’s quality of life has not improved since we started this programme in 2023.
+• The Life in the UK Index now provides three years of robust evidence about what life is like for people across the country.
+The average person’s quality of life has not improved since the programme began in 2023.

 Partners